Katikistan/Notes/OS and Data representation.md

 ## IEE float
 The IEEE Standard for Floating-Point Arithmetic (IEEE 754) is a technical standard for floating-point computation.

+The standard defines:

+- _arithmetic formats:_ sets of binary and decimal floating-point data, which consist of finite numbers (including signed zeros and subnormal numbers), infinities, and special NAN values
+- _interchange formats:_ encodings (bit strings) that may be used to exchange floating-point data in an efficient and compact form
+- _rounding rules:_ properties to be satisfied when rounding numbers during arithmetic and conversions
+- _operations:_ arithmetic and other operations (such as trigonometric functions) on arithmetic formats
+- _exception handling:_ indications of exceptional conditions (such as division by zero, overflow, _etc._)

 IEEE floating point has clear properties.

+A floating-point format is specified by
+- a base (also called _radix_) _b_, which is either 2 (binary) or 10 (decimal) in IEEE 754;
+- a precision _p_;
+- an exponent range from _emin_ to _emax_, with _emin_ = 1 − _emax_ for all IEEE 754 formats.

+A format comprises

 There are several ways to represent floating point number but IEEE 754 is the most efficient in most cases.
 IEEE 754 has 3 basic components:
 1. **The Sign of Mantissa –**